ninglab/CTKG/Schema.md

    >
    > 15,534  (17.6%)  Primary
    >
    >     2,830    (3.2%)   Other Pre-specified Outcomes
    >
    > ​     289    (0.3%)   Post-Hoc

 2. **title**

+   Definition: Name of the specific outcome.

    Example: "Naltrexone-induced Changes in BOLD Responses in the rACC Cortex During the Processing of Contextual Cues"

 3. **description**

+   Definition: Name of the specific outcome.

    Example: "In order to identify naltrexone-induced changes in the neural correlates of contextual processing, ..."

 4. **time_frame**

-   Definition: Time point(s) at which the measurement is assessed for the specific metric used.
+   Definition: Time point(s) at which the outcome is assessed for the specific metric used.

    Example: "[Approximately at day 1, 7]"